 There is also potential for public data to get stolen by hackers, which could be a large threat to the safety and security of individuals, governing bodies, and even the city itself.
 If smart technology is not securely encrypted or is without strong security protections, a hacker could manipulate devices around the city.

-Putting high priority on strong security systems will be essential for smart cities, or else such vulnerabilities may leave them exposed to all manners of potentially catastrophic and costly events.
+Putting high priority on strong security systems will be essential for smart cities, or else such vulnerabilities may leave them exposed to all manner of potentially catastrophic and costly events.

-The development and implementation of smart technology systems throughout cities around the world is not going to stop any time soon.
-The smart city trend will continue to spread rapidly to every corner of the globe, as it provides new solutions for urban areas to become more efficient and sustainable.
+The development and implementation of smart technology systems throughout cities around the world is an inevitable trend to help cities become more efficient and sustainable.

-There is still a long road ahead, as new infrastructure must be built and technological innovations must be perfected before they can go live.
-Yet, there are already aspects of smart technology systems in place and working successfully in many cities around the world, quietly improving efficiencies and quality of life.
+There remains a long road ahead, as new infrastructure must be built and technological innovations must be perfected before they can go live.
+Yet, there are already aspects of smart technology systems in place and working successfully in many cities around the world, as witnessed in several countries’ responses to Covid-19.

 With some of the biggest companies, organizations, and governments working together to invest in and develop smart cities, we can expect to see urban areas continue to evolve and transform over time.